Do Welders Need FR Shirts? A Hot Work Safety Guide

 Why Regular Work Shirts Are Not Enough

-Radiation is one clothing-related hazard that is easy to underestimate.
+Welding hazards go beyond visible sparks.
 Welding arcs can emit ultraviolet, visible, and infrared radiation.
-CCOHS notes that UV radiation from a welding arc can burn unprotected skin, including through reflected radiation from nearby surfaces.
-Long-term UV exposure is also associated with skin cancer risk.
+UV radiation from a welding arc can burn unprotected skin, including through reflected radiation from nearby surfaces.
+That is why coverage matters.
+Even when a welder wears a helmet and gloves, the torso, arms, neck, and waistline still need protection.

 When Are FR Shirts Especially Important?